kamakhyak/JK-FLIP-FLOP-ON-28nm/README.md

 # JK-FLIP-FLOP-ON-28nm
 - This respository presents the Design of JK flip flop.Performance improvement of JK flip flop has been done by using NAND gates.
 Design is implemented using Synopys Custom Compiler on 28nm CMOS technology.
 ## Table of Content
--Abstract
+- Abstract
--Circuit Details
+- Circuit Details
--Truth Table
+- Truth Table
--Tools used
+- Tools used
--Reference Circuit
+- Reference Circuit
--Reference Waveform
+- Reference Waveform
--JK Flip Flop
+- JK Flip Flop
--Schematic
+- Schematic
--Waveform
+- Waveform
--Delay
+- Delay
--Average Power
+- Average Power
--Conclusion
+- Conclusion
--Author
+- Author
--Acknowledgement
+- Acknowledgement
--Refrence
+- Refrence

 ##Abstract